WKPX: History

-The station was conceived by its Chief Engineer, Warren Exmore, who earned his U.S. Federal Communications Commission (FCC) Engineering license while still a teenager.
+WKPX was conceived by its Chief Engineer, Warren Exmore, who earned his U.S. Federal Communications Commission (FCC) Engineering license while still a teenager.
 He served as an electronics and computer instructor at Piper High School.
 Its first Program Director and broadcasting instructor was Sheldon Shores.
-Exmore and Shores, working with former Piper principal Robert Beale, and a proposed yearly budget of a $120,000, the station had its maiden broadcast on Valentine's Day 1983.
+Exmore and Shores, working with former Piper principal Robert Beale and an annual budget of a $120,000, launched the station on Valentine's Day 1983.
 Upon the departure of co-founder Shores in the summer of 1985, Bill Foreman joined the station as its Operations Manager and its high school program Broadcasting Instructor.

 The station began by broadcasting Top 40 and Classic Rock formats on a 24-hour schedule from 1983 to 1985.
 However, staffing a 24-hour operation with high school aged students (in the days before computer automation) proved to be difficult, and presented risk management issues to the school board.
-WKPX was successful in petitioning the FCC to broadcast on an sunrise/sunset schedule, usually reserved for AM radio operations, of 7am to 7pm.
+In 1985, WKPX transitioned to operating 12 hours daily, from 7 a.m. to 7 p.m.

-Broadcasting giant CBS planned to complete its purchase of WCIX Channel 6, on January 1, 1989.
-It was the contention of CBS that WKPX's 3,000 watt signal on 88.5 was too close to Channel 6 on the FM band at 87.7, and the radio signal would interfere with the already weak television signal in Broward.
+Broadcasting giant CBS planned to complete its purchase of WCIX (channel 6) on January 1, 1989.
+It was the contention of CBS that WKPX's 3,000-watt signal on 88.5 was too close to Channel 6 on the FM band at 87.7, and the radio signal would interfere with the already weak television signal in Broward.
 As result, WKPX was not able to become a fully licensed facility.
 In late September 1991, the FCC granted a permanent license to WKPX.

 In February 1993, the station celebrated its 10th anniversary.

 On September 4, 1998 Nova Southeastern University's student run radio station, WNSU, went on from 7 p.m. to 3 a.m. through the transmitter of 88.5 FM WKPX, while Piper High School continued to use the frequency from 7 a.m. to 7 p.m., daily.
 The eight-year-old WNSU went on the air in August 1990 as a closed circuit/campus radio station, known as WNKR (Nova Knights Radio; after the athletics teams/program) on 101.1 FM.
 The station broadcast over the 101.1 frequency via radio splitters provided by Jones Intercable Systems in Davie, Florida.
 The agreement to allow WNSU to use the WKPX transmitter at night was about five years in the making, since 1993, with FCC, NSU and school board attorneys writing a contract that worked for all parties, assuring educational benefits to both Piper High School and Nova Southeastern University.

 According to a July 2005 Sun-Sentinel report, WKPX filed complaints with the FDLE and the FCC regarding two pirate radio stations at 89.5 and 88.7 FM interfering with WKPX's signal since May.
 According to rwonline.com, the State of Florida had passed an "Anti-Pirate Radio Law," in July 2004 making it illegal to operate unlicensed radio station in the state.